 Similar to yogurt, kefir is a fermented milk drink similar that is made from kefir grains, a specific type of mesophilic symbiotic culture.
-Kefir is tangy, thick and creamy, like drinkable, pourable yogurt, and can be made from cow’s or goat’s milk.
-The large number of microorganisms present in kefir and their microbial interactions help to make it a diverse and natural source of probiotics.
+Kefir is tangy, thick, and creamy, like drinkable, pourable yogurt, and can be made from cow’s or goat’s milk.
+A large number of microorganisms present in kefir and their microbial interactions help to make it a diverse and natural source of probiotics.
 (3)

 Kimchi is a staple in Korean cuisine and is made with salted, fermented cabbage mixed with seasonings including, but not limited to, radishes, gochugaru, spring onions, garlic, ginger, and jeotga.
 In fact, there are hundreds of different varieties of kimchi, all of which are typically fermented for a few days to a few weeks before serving.
 The process of lacto-fermentation uses Lactobacillus to break sugars down into lactic acid, giving kimchi its sour taste.

 Pickles are one of the top probiotic foods, however, not all pickles are fermented.
 In order to get the benefits of probiotic bacteria, it is important to opt for naturally fermented pickles, where vinegar wasn’t used in the pickling process, instead, a salt and water solution was used to feed the growth of beneficial bacteria.
 Shelf-stable products are the first sign that the pickles were simply pickled and not fermented, as the pasteurization process to help keep them shelf-stable would denature any form of probiotic bacteria.